seismic-initiative/consciOS-paper/paper-edited.md

 Summary.
 Predictive processing and active inference cast perception and action as inference: agents minimize prediction error (or maximize model evidence) through action and belief updating [5], [6].
 Hierarchical priors determine what the system expects, and precision weighting governs which errors prompt updates.

 ConsciOS mapping.
-The Resonance Engine’s coherence metric (C) parallels model evidence and the selection rule (maximize αE[U] + βC − γCost) reframes selection as evidence‑weighted policy choice.
+The Resonance Engine's coherence metric (C) parallels model evidence and the selection rule (maximize αE[U] + βC − γCost) reframes selection as evidence‑weighted policy choice.
 The Meta‑Self corresponds to long‑timescale priors; Super‑Self performs evidence accumulation and selection.
 Quality Control dynamics directly correspond to precision‑weighted prediction error updates: holding a new frame increases exposure of misalignments that drive belief revision.

 Model status: strong formal alignment — many ConsciOS mechanisms are [Mechanism] under active inference reframing; selection weighting (α, β tuning) and FREQ Coin as time‑integrated evidence are integrative hypotheses that can be formalized and tested [Hypothesis → Mechanism with empirical support].